tinymce/tinymce-docs/plugins/powerpaste.md

 ### powerpaste_allow_local_images

-When set to true Base64 encoded images using a data URI in the copied content will not be removed after pasting.
+When set to `true`, Base64 encoded images using a data URI in the copied content will not be removed after pasting.

 **Default value:** `true`